ayush51/tutorial/tutorial.md

 #### Customise website appearance depending on who is in control

 Surfly sessions are always comprised of one leader, and one or more followers.
-The leader is the only person who can click or type during the session, but you can switch control between the leaders and the followers, if required.
-You can specify the features you want to give to the leader and the follower during the session by enabling or disabling icons in the dock.
+The leader is the only person who can click or type during the session, but you can switch control between the leader and the followers, if required.
+You can specify the features you want to give to the leader and the followers during the session by enabling or disabling icons in the dock.

 <a name="examples"></a>
 ### Examples use cases